 (d) Agency evaluations of contractor performance, including both negative and positive evaluations, prepared under this subpart shall be provided to the contractor as soon as practicable after completion of the evaluation.
 The contractor will receive a CPARS-system generated notification when an evaluation is ready for comment.
-Contractors shall be given a minimum of 30 days to submit comments, rebutting statements, or additional information.
+Contractors shall be afforded up to 14 calendar days from the date of notification of availability of the past performance evaluation to submit comments, rebutting statements, or additional information.
 Agencies shall provide for review at a level above the contracting officer to consider disagreements between the parties regarding the evaluation The ultimate conclusion on the performance evaluation is a decision of the contracting agency.
 Copies of the evaluation, contractor response, and review comments, if any, shall be retained as part of the evaluation.
 These evaluation s may be used to support future award decisions, and should therefore be marked “Source Selection Information”.
 Evaluation of Federal Prison Industries (FPI) performance may be used to support a waiver request (see 8.604) when FPI is a mandatory source in accordance with Subpart 8.6.
 The completed evaluation shall not be released to other than Government personnel and the contractor whose performance is being evaluated during the period the information may be used to provide source selection information.
 Disclosure of such information could cause harm both the commercial interest of the Government and to the competitive position of the contractor being evaluated as well as impede the efficiency of Government operations.
 Evaluation s used in determining award or incentive fee payments may also be used to satisfy the requirement of this subpart.
 A copy of the annual or final past performance evaluation shall be provided to the contractor as soon as it is finalized.

 (e) Agencies shall require frequent evaluation (e.g., monthly, quarterly) of agency compliance with the reporting requirements in 42.1502, so agencies can readily identify delinquent past performance reports and monitor their reports for quality control.

 (f) Agencies shall prepare and submit all past performance evaluations electronically in the CPARS at http://www.cpars.gov/ .
-These evaluations are automatically transmitted to PPIRS at http://www.ppirs.gov .
+These evaluations, including any contractor-submitted information (with indication whether agency review is pending), are automatically transmitted to PPIRS at http://www.ppirs.gov not later than 14 days after the date on which the contractor is notified of the evaluation’s availability for comment.
+The Government shall update PPIRS with any contractor comments provided after 14 days, as well as any subsequent agency review of comments received.
 Past performance evaluations for classified contracts and special access programs shall not be reported in CPARS, but will be reported as stated in this subpart and in accordance with agency procedures.
 Agencies shall ensure that appropriate management and technical controls are in place to ensure that only authorized personnel have access to the data and the information safeguarded in accordance with 42.1503(d).